-Following its highly anticipated IPO earlier this year, Spotify has been ramping up efforts to offer brands and marketers the ability to reach listeners through new ad formats and an easy-to-use “Spotify Ads Studio” that enables anyone to create and upload ads to Spotify in just minutes.
+Spotify has been ramping up efforts to offer brands and marketers the ability to reach listeners through new ad formats and their “Spotify Ads Studio” that enables anyone to create and upload ads to Spotify in just minutes.

-With valuation at over $25 billion, strong year-over-year growth in active users, with no signs of slowing down — Spotify has a bright future ahead of it.
+With a valuation of over $72 billion, strong year-over-year growth in active users, with no signs of slowing down — Spotify has a bright future ahead.

 - Each user spends 2+ hours listening daily

 - 24% lift increase in ad recall for audio ads (according to Spotify)

 As an added bonus, Spotify reports that “when compared to multi-format campaigns, audio-only campaigns tend to drive more foot traffic to stores at a more efficient cost per visit.”